Hi Folks,

 Now coming to the question.
 Though you have sought a query, can you please provide us with a context of the question?
 Context means which were the preceding questions to this question.

 Otherwise, from the candidate's assessment point of view, there is no significance to this question.
-India has a few million companies and it is impossible to keep a track of the companies that have a 30-day notice period.
+India has a few million companies, and it is impossible to keep track of the companies that have a 30-day notice period.
 Even within the same industry segment, it may not be possible to track the information.

 Nevertheless, the interviewer could be trying to get market information.
 Smart interviewers use the job interview as one of the means to do their market research.
 He might have done it.
-He might have expected that on a spur of the moment an interviewee may reveal the names of 1-2 companies.
+He might have expected that on a spur of the moment, an interviewee may reveal the names of 1-2 companies.
 He might want to target the candidates from those companies so that he can fill the vacancies earlier!

-Of course, this is just a surmise and it is difficult to assess or understand the logic of this question.
+Of course, this is just a surmise, and it is difficult to assess or understand the logic of this question.

 Thanks,